azminofal/Basics-Python-Resume/README.md

 # Basics-Python-Resume
-This is a resume of basics Python tutorial.
+This repository is used to compile resume and exerices of Python basics.